oracle-devrel/technology-engineering/data-platform/core-converged-db/hybrid-partitioned/scripts/README.md

-## Step by step instruction for the creation of hybrid partitioned tables
+## Scripts for hybrid partitioned tables

+## Step by step instructions

 This folder provides step by step instruction to create a hybrid partitioned table. the example uses table EMPLOYEES from schema HR.